marcosVitorCoelho/IgniteTimer/README.md

 ### What we have here

-- Main concepts about some React hooks as useEffect, useState...;
+- Main concepts about some React hooks as useEffect, useState, useReducer, useContext...;
 - We have Styled Components as a styling Lib;
 - TypeScript;
 - Some good Clean Code practice;
 - React Hook Form;
 - Validation with Zod;
 - Immutability, Closures concepts....
+- React Lib for state maintence AKA immer;

 ### Please make yourself confortable to look into this repository. :D